 In year 5, children may be chosen as reading buddies.
 These children are given a responsibility to read with children in EYFS and KS1.
 Please see the attached link below for more information regarding this.

-Discrete spelling lessons are taught from year 2 to year 6 through the week using the No Nonsense spelling programme.
+Discrete spelling lessons are taught from year 2 to year 6 using Spelling Shed's spelling scheme.
 We work hard to ensure spelling lessons are relevant and memorable.
 We believe in the importance of teaching patterns and rules to enable children to gain a deeper understanding and apply their knowledge to many different spellings, rather than a set of words.

 We follow the letters and sounds phonics programme in Early Years and KS1, which provides a systematic programme for teaching early phonics development.
 Letters and Sounds is divided into six phases, each phase building on the skills and knowledge of previous learning.
 Alongside this, we take elements of the Read Write Inc reading scheme to enhance phonics, linking each sound to a rhyme.